danielyaba/gcp-terraform-modules/github-repo/README.md

 To do so, you should add some extra "with" values which requires terraform version To install the lastest version of Terraform add this step in the beggining:

-add this spep in the beginning of your job:
+add this spep as the first step of your job:

 ```hcl
 - id: get_tf_latest_ver